What Is the Mass of 1 Mole of Raindrops: A Fascinating Journey Through Chemistry and Meteorology

 How does the mass of 1 mole of raindrops compare to other mole calculations?

 The mass of 1 mole of any substance depends on the mass of each individual particle.
-As an example, 1 mole of water molecules weighs about 18 grams because each water molecule has a molecular weight of 18 atomic mass units.
+On top of that, for example, 1 mole of water molecules weighs about 18 grams because each water molecule has a molecular weight of 18 atomic mass units.
 Since raindrops are vastly heavier than individual water molecules, the mass of 1 mole of raindrops is correspondingly enormous—about 14 orders of magnitude greater than the mass of 1 mole of water molecules.

 Could we ever actually have 1 mole of raindrops?